 Thailand warns it may act in ‘self-defense’ after soldier hurt by a mine blast near Cambodian border

-This marks the fourth landmine injury in a month near the disputed border, with Thailand accusing Cambodia of violating the ceasefire and international law.
+This marks the fourth landmine injury in weeks near the border, with Thailand accusing Cambodia of planting new mines in violation of ceasefire and the Ottawa Convention.

 - Thailand warned it may act in 'self-defense' after a soldier's leg was blown off by a landmine near the disputed border area with Cambodia.